ubccr/ccrdocs/pages/hpc/data-transfer.md

 ### Guest Collections (Globus Shared Endpoints)

-Using a Guest Collection (also known as a "Shared Endpoint"), You can share any file or folder that you have access to with anyone who has a Globus account.
+Using a Guest Collection (also known as a "Shared Endpoint"), you can share any file or folder that you have access to with anyone who has a Globus account.
 This is particularly useful for external collaborations in which data sharing is necessary.

 Detailed information on creating Guest Collections is available at [docs.globus.org](https://docs.globus.org/how-to/share-files/)

 ### Using Globus to transfer files to and from UB Box

 CCR users are able to move data between CCR and UB Box within Globus using an integrated Box Connector App (UBuffalo-CCR Globus Box Connector).
-Initial setup will require you to log into UB Box and give the App consent to access UB Box on your behalf.
+Initial setup will require you to log into UB Box and give the app consent to access UB Box on your behalf.

 !!!
 Note
     The UB Box Collection is accessed the same way the CCR Mapped collections are as described in the [Globus Web App](#globus-web-app) section above with one notable exception: you will be prompted to grant access to UB Box the first time you access the collection.
+You will also be prompted to renew the access if it's been awhile since you last connected to UB Box through Globus.

 #### Grant Access to the UBuffalo-CCR Globus Box Connector App